mvolkmann/blog/src/prolog.md

 ### SICStus Prolog

 {% aTargetBlank "https://sicstus.sics.se", "SICStus Prolog" %}
-is a commercial, high-performance implementation.
+is a commercial, high-performance implementation that began in 1986.
 A 30-day {% aTargetBlank "https://sicstus.sics.se/eval.html",
 "evaluation version" %} is free of charge.

-SICS is an acronym for the Swedish Institute of Computer Science.
+SICS is an acronym for the Swedish Institute of Computer Science where SICStus was created.
+The "tus" suffix is a play on Quintus Prolog (released in 1985) which was a fifth generation Prolog implementation.
+Think of "SICS" as having an alternative meaning of "sixth".

 It is one of the most conforming and sophisticated Prolog systems.
 No other system is even remotely comparable in terms of robustness.